codefellows-seattle-javascript-401d16/lab-31-34-budget-tracker/lab-derek/Lab32.md

 ##### expense
 * in this app a expense should contain at least the following propertys
   * DONE:  `id` a uuid
-  * TODO:  `categoryID` an id that corresponds to an existing category
+  * DONE:  `categoryID` an id that corresponds to an existing category
   * DONE:  `timestamp` a date from when the category was created
   * DONE:  `name` a string that is the name of the category
   * DONE:  `price` a number that is the total amount of $ in the category